wesdutoit-sebenza/Sebenza-Hub-v3/replit.md

-# HireMove - South African Recruiting Platform
+# Sebenza Hub - South African Recruiting Platform

 ## Overview

-HireMove is a marketing website for a South African recruiting platform that emphasizes transparency, compliance, and WhatsApp-first hiring workflows.
+Sebenza Hub is a marketing website for a South African recruiting platform that emphasizes transparency, compliance, and WhatsApp-first hiring workflows.
 The platform serves three distinct audiences: recruiters, businesses, and job seekers (individuals).
 It features a modern, minimal design with strategic color accents, built with a focus on performance, accessibility, and mobile-first responsiveness.

 The application is a full-stack TypeScript solution with a React frontend and Express backend, designed to capture early-access subscribers and showcase the platform's value propositions through distinct landing pages for each user segment.